singhal/SummerComputingCourse/SCC_1_DataFrames.md

 	- data frames
 	- for later: matrices, lists, factors
 - vectors
--

 	```
 	weight <- c(60, 72, 57, 90, 95, 72)
 	height <- c(1.75, 1.8, 1.65, 1.9, 1.74, 1.91)
 	```

-	- **Questions**
+## Question Set 1
 	1. Describe in plain English what `c()` does.
 	2. Compare your answer to the `c()` help file, which can be called with `?c()`.
 	3. Make a comment in your code explaining to yourself using a “hash tag” #.
 Don’t forget, anytime you precede text with #, it is not read into your code.
-		4. Make a vector called `myFamily` that lists all the ages in your immediate family.
+	4. Make a plot that has weight on the x-axis and height on the y-axis using the plot().
-	- BMI is weight divided by height - how could you get that?
+	5. BMI is weight divided by height.
+Create a new vector that contains BMI based on the weight and height vectors above.
-	- let's try plotting height by BMI
+	6. Then try plotting height by BMI.
-	- **Questions**
+	7. Make a vector called `myFamily` that lists all the ages in your immediate family.
-		1. Figure out the average age of people in your `myFamily` dataset.
+	8. Figure out the average age of people in your `myFamily` dataset.
 Note I didn’t tell you how to find averages in R. Google it.
-		2. Make a plot that has weight on the x-axis and height on the y-axis using the plot().

 ## Let's get packages

 - packages